Eschatologue/CM_wiki/docs/class/bard/skald.md

 Whenever you hit with a weapon attack you deal bonus **(Bardic Die) :dmg-thun: Thunder**{.dmg-thun} damage.
 This roll doesn't expend the die.

-Moreover, when a creature that has a Bardic Inspiration die from you uses it for a D20 Test, that creature gains **:trt-thp: Temporary Hit Points** equals to the number rolled.
+Moreover, when a creature that has a Bardic Inspiration die from you uses it for a D20 Test, that creature gains **:trt-thp: Temporary Hit Points**{.dmg-temp} equals to the number rolled.

 :material-book-edit: Written by *Laserllama* :material-book-arrow-up: Modified & Adapted to PHB'24 by *Eschatologue* { .author }